platformsh-templates/nextjs-strapi/README.md

 Strapi will then serve on `localhost:1337` using a live service on the isolated Platform.sh environment.

-### Next.js
+### Running the Next.js frontend

+You have two options when running Next.js locally.
+You can connect to a Strapi instance on an active Platform.sh environment, or run Strapi locally in parallel and connect to that.

-1. Pulling data from Strapi on a Platform.sh environment:
+1. **Option 1:** Connecting to Strapi on a Platform.sh environment:

     > **Requirements:**
     >